-MLB’s ‘Field of Dreams’ game: Is this Hybrid Heaven?
+MLB’s ‘Field of Dreams’: Is This Hybrid Heaven?

 Finally, the first truly great hybrid event of the pandemic

-To celebrate the 30th anniversary of the release of “Field of Dreams” (you know, Kevin Costner, Amy Madigan, James Earl Jones, Ray Liotta, “If you build it …,” you know the rest) — MLB announced plans in 2019 to build a park in Dyersville, Iowa, where the movie filmed.
-After a one year pandemic delay, the game finally took place Aug.
+In 2019, to celebrate the 30th anniversary of the release of “Field of Dreams” (Kevin Costner, Amy Madigan, James Earl Jones, Ray Liotta, “If you build it…,” you know the rest), the MLB announced plans to build a park in Dyersville, IA, where the movie filmed.
+After a pandemic delay, the game finally took place on Aug.
 12, 2021.
-Many called it corny — it did take place in a cornfield, so we expected that.
+Many called it corny — it did take place in a cornfield — so we expected that.
 But we didn’t expect it to be the best hybrid event we have experienced.

 According to MLB.com: “Since 1989, the Lansing Family Farm, which was used in the movie, has been a popular tourist attraction, now known as the ‘Field of Dreams Movie Site.’
-In 2011, the field was purchased by Denise Stillman and a group of investors with the goal of preserving the Field of Dreams and creating a special place for baseball fans, tournament players and families.
+In 2011, the field was purchased by Denise Stillman and a group of investors to create a special place for baseball fans, tournaments and families.
 Stillman partnered with MLB in 2015 [with her company, Go the Distance], which has now culminated in this special game.”

 Oh, and don’t forget the 8,000 fortunate (and affluent) fans who got to see the game IRL.
-Tickets, with a face value from $375 to $425, were sold to fans in Iowa, as well as lottery-winning White Sox season ticket holders.
-But on the secondary market, tickets were going for an average of $1,400.
+Iowa-based fans paid $375 to $425 for tickets, as well as lottery-winning White Sox season ticket holders.
+On the secondary market, tickets were going for an average of $1,400.
+Yikes.

 “That was as special and breathtaking a setting for a baseball game that I can ever remember… When we walked out through the cornfields and saw the stadium, just the perfection of the night, with Kevin Costner standing out there in short center field, that’s a moment I’ll remember for the rest of my life.” — Yankees’ Manager Aaron Boone in the New York Times